 The successful work on transposition of relevant acquis continued in the region with uneven pace.
 Development of EE legislation13 is advancing well in most WB economies.
-RES Directive is also transposed to significant extent, while some parts especially related to sustainability criteria for biofuels remain critical for the whole region. in transposition phase.
+RES Directive is also transposed to significant extent, while some parts especially related to sustainability criteria for biofuels remain critical for the whole region.
+Similarly, the Directive on emergency oil stocks is in transposition phase.